heathensoft/lwjgl-guide/guide/chapter09.md

 Like the viewport defines the XY of our view, Near and far defines the range of the view relative to the camera direction.
-Objects rendered to close or to far away from the camara eye will we clipped.
+Objects rendered too close or too far away from the camara eye will we clipped.

 These are somewhat arbitrary (at least for our purposes),